EddeCCC/k6-java-test/README.md

 before writing your own configuration.

 Furthermore, all values in `application.properties` have to be defined.
+You can also use the default values.

 - `path.config`: Location of the test configuration (relative to `./src/main/resources`)
 - `path.script`: Location where the javascript file will be created